pengvyn/kavpix-code/src/essays/number-tree/essay.md

 #### **Value handlers**

-Each of the functions will do some of these 3 things
+Each of the functions will do some of these 3 things:

 - Update `parsed`
 - Update `waiting`